Ladinux13/Ladino_Portafolio/README.md

 Welcome!
 This repository gathers a curated selection of professional, academic, and technical projects that showcase my experience in:

-- ⚙️ Institutional process automation using Python
+- Machine learning models for classification and prediction
-- 🤖 Machine learning models for classification and prediction
+- Spatial and geospatial data analysis
-- 🗺️ Spatial and geospatial data analysis
+- Interactive dashboards and data tools
-- 📊 Interactive dashboards and data tools
+- Institutional process automation using Python
-- 🧪 Applied analytics across diverse contexts
+- Applied analytics across diverse contexts

 ---